Adamantinomas are rare primary malignant bone tumours that in the vast majority of cases occur in the tibia of young patients.

 History and etymology

-Adamantinoma is derived from the Greek word "adamantinos", which means 'very hard'.
-It was first observed in the shaft of an ulna in 1900 by C Maier 8, who believed it was a carcinoma, although the actual name "adamantinoma" was given by B Fisher in 1913 9.
+Adamantinoma is derived from the Greek word 'adamantinos', which means 'very hard'.
+It was first observed in the shaft of an ulna in 1900 by C Maier 8, who believed it was a carcinoma, although the term 'adamantinoma' was coined by B Fisher in 1913 9.

 Imaging differential considerations include 6: